LugoBlogger/BD-201-435-big-data-analytics/mid-term-exam/mid-term-exam.md

 methods of Indonesia's national inflation statistics.
-Comment by Mr. Tito Karnavian during the "Anugrah Hari Statistik Nasional 2024" event ([YouTube link](https://www.youtube.com/watch?v=J7CbaAtwab4), from 1:52:16 to 1:55:00) and suspicious from economists reporeted in a [Bloomberg article](https://www.bloomberg.com/news/articles/2019-11-05/indonesia-s-steady-economic-growth-leaves-economists-puzzled)
+Comment by Mr. Tito Karnavian during the "Anugrah Hari Statistik Nasional 2024" event ([YouTube link](https://www.youtube.com/watch?v=J7CbaAtwab4), from 1:52:16 to 1:55:00) and suspicious from economists reported in a [Bloomberg article](https://www.bloomberg.com/news/articles/2019-11-05/indonesia-s-steady-economic-growth-leaves-economists-puzzled)
 (you can open the link with the help of [Remove Paywall](https://www.removepaywall.com/)) suggest potential discrepancies in the reported figures.